Artist

 Conservative modeled artist-side annual earnings: $1.1M-$3.3M/year.

-- Currently ranks around the top 64% of tracked artists by modeled artist-side earnings
+- Currently ranks around the top 64% of reviewed artists by estimated artist-side earnings

 - Active since 1982 and still commercially relevant roughly 44 years later